 TINA and CAS Threshold Changes (FY2026 NDAA)

 The FY2026 National Defense Authorization Act (NDAA) raised two compliance thresholds that affect mid-size and larger contractors.
-These changes take effect around June 30, 2026.
+These changes apply to contracts entered into after June 30, 2026 per the FY2026 NDAA.
+Contracts entered on or before that date remain under the prior thresholds.

-Truth in Negotiations Act (TINA): The threshold for submitting certified cost or pricing data increases from $2.5 million to $10 million.
-This means contractors on awards under $10 million will no longer need to provide certified cost data, which reduces a significant compliance burden.
+Truth in Negotiations Act (TINA): The threshold for submitting certified cost or pricing data increases from $2.5 million to $10 million for contracts entered into after June 30, 2026 (FY2026 NDAA Sec.
+1804(c)).
+Contractors on new awards under $10 million after that date will no longer need to provide certified cost data, which reduces a significant compliance burden.
+The $2.5 million threshold remains in effect for contracts entered on or before June 30, 2026.

 Cost Accounting Standards (CAS): Full CAS coverage increases from $50 million to $100 million in CAS-covered contracts.
 The per-contract threshold for CAS applicability increases from $2.5 million to $35 million.
 Fewer contractors will need a CAS-compliant accounting system.